WebXScripts/simple-crud-app/README.md

 Simple crud application in Laravel to add/remove/modify/get records from Database.

-I used JSON file from [here](https://raw.githubusercontent.com/dudeonthehorse/datasets/master/steam.games.json).
+I used JSON file from [here](https://raw.githubusercontent.com/dudeonthehorse/datasets/master/steam.games.json), maybe I will add some auth stuff to this in the future.

 ## Run Locally